act-now-coalition/covid-data-model/api/docs/docs/data-definitions.md

 ### Beds With Covid Patients Ratio

   Ratio of staffed hospital beds that are currently in use by COVID patients.
 For counties, this is calculated using health service area data for the corresponding area.
+For more information on HSAs see the [Health Service Area section](https://apidocs.covidactnow.org/data-definitions/#health-service-areas)

 **Where to access**
 * CSV column names: ``metrics.bedsWithCovidPatientsRatio``